alphagov/govuk_taxonomy_helpers/README.md

 The API is provisional and is likely to change for versions < 1.0.0.

-To access the taxonomy, first request the content from the [publishing api](https://github.com/alphagov/publishing-api), then parse it to get a `LinkedEdition` object.
+To access the taxonomy, first request the content from the [publishing api](https://github.com/alphagov/publishing-api), then parse it to get a `LinkedContentItem` object.

 ```ruby
 require 'plek'